Norwegian vacuum technology in the Munch museum

 Challenge: High demands for energy efficient solutions, as well as eliminating risk of water leakages over the exhibits.

 Jets™ solution: Using vacuum, piping can go up to the ceiling and lead away from the exhibits without needing to relocate the toilet facilities.

 The Spanish architecture firm Herreros Arquitectos won the competition to design the landmark building.
-The museum’s 26,000 square metres spread over 16 floors will house art collections by Munch, Stenersen, Amaldus Nielsen and Ravensberg, as well as various international exhibitions.
+The museum’s 26,000 square metres spread over 16 floors are housing art collections by Munch, Stenersen, Amaldus Nielsen and Ravensberg, as well as various international exhibitions.

 Protecting cultural treasures

 Norwegian and international cultural treasures must be protected in the best possible way.

 “Although water leaks were extremely unlikely, the customer could not risk it,” states plumbing engineer Nicolai Håbesland in Multiconsult.
 Together with three other companies, Multiconsult is responsible for the project engineering of the build.

 Water and drain pipes from the planned toilets could not be laid in the floors above the exhibition areas due to the risk of leaks,” he says.
 “That is why we contacted Jets Vacuum AS, and it became clear that with the company’s vacuum solution the layout of the building could remain unchanged.”

 The Vacuum Solution

 “With Jets™ vacuum technology the pipes can be lifted to the ceiling instead of being laid in the floors,” explains sales manager buildings, Magnus Holstad, in Jets Vacuum AS.
 “We are proud to deliver a technical solution to this modern and innovative building, that eliminates the cost and inconvenience of having to move the toilets.”